StadGent/fractal_styleguide_gent-base/components/21-atoms/heading/README.md

 There a few style variants for headings:

-* **Overview titles:** Style variant that can be used above an overview, mostly as the page title.
+* **Overview title:** Style variant that can be used above an overview, mostly as the page title.
 This variant is always styled as a heading 1 (h1).
-* **Collection titles:** Style variant that can be used above a collection of teasers or tiles.
+* **Collection title:** Style variant that can be used above a collection of teasers or tiles.
 This variant is always styled as a heading 2 (h2)

 Simply add the title class on any heading element (according SEO guidelines) to apply this style.
 It isn't required to use these classes on the default heading